byzkhan/macroscope-skills/README.md

 # Macroscope Skills

-Claude Code skills for [Macroscope](https://macroscope.com) code review.
+Skills for [Macroscope](https://macroscope.com) code review that can be used with any coding agent

 ## Available Skills